alessandrojp/android-easy-checkout/extension-rxjava/README.md

       // Your public key
       String base64EncodedPublicKey = "YOUR_PUBLIC_KEY";

-      BillingContext context = new BillingContext(
+      BillingContext.Builder builder = new BillingContext.Builder()
-              getApplicationContext(), // App context
+        .setContext(getApplicationContext()) // App context
-              base64EncodedPublicKey, // Public key generated on the Google Play Console BillingApi.VERSION_3, // It also supports version 5 new SystemLogger() // If don't want to check the logs, you can just send null );
+        .setPublicKeyBase64(base64EncodedPublicKey) // Public key generated on the Google Play Console .setApiVersion(BillingApi.VERSION_3) // It also supports version 5 .setLogger(new SystemLogger()) // This is optional

-      mBillingProcessor = new BillingProcessorObservable(context, mPurchaseHandler);
+      mBillingProcessor = new BillingProcessor(builder.build(), mPurchaseHandler);
     }

     @Override